Curriculum

 PE is an important aspect of school life as it helps to develop and maintain a healthy lifestyle.
 PE develops self discipline, self awareness and the ability to work as a member of a team.
 We aim to give children a varied programme of athletics, dance, gymnastics and team games including football, hockey, netball, cricket and tag rugby.
 We have a number of visiting coaches who teach the children specific skills.

-Children in years three and four have the opportunity to go swimming.
+Children in KS2 will have the opportunity to have swimming lessons.
 There are sports afternoons in the summer term to which parents are invited.

 -